atucker2346/ai110-module2show-pawpal-starter/reflection.md

 The implementation elegantly handles both exact-time conflicts and overlapping durations, and the UI integration makes these warnings visible and helpful without being alarming.
 This feature demonstrates thoughtful system design that prioritizes user experience while maintaining code clarity.

 **b.
 What you would improve**

+- If you had another iteration, what would you improve or redesign?

 If I had another iteration, I would: